Dynamic Network Autoregressive Models for Functional Panel Data: Analyzing the Demand of Bike-Sharing System

 \subsection{Empirical results}

 Based on the dataset constructed as described above, we estimate model \eqref{eq:model}, where

 Here, $\text{dist}(i,j)$ denotes the Euclidean distance between stations $i$ and $j$.
-The estimation procedure is basically the same as the GMM 1 estimator in Section \ref{sec:MC}, with $\tilde K = 3$.
-The rainy day dummy and month dummy variables are not used as IVs.
-All integrals are approximated by finite summations over grid points at 15-minute intervals.
+The coefficients on the month dummies are assumed to be constant over $s$.
+The rainy day, holiday, and month dummy variables are not used as IVs.
+The number of basis terms is selected via the cross-validation procedure described in Appendix \ref{app:MC}, using the last 11 weeks as the validation sample.
+As a result, we set $K = 6$ and $L = 3K$.
+The estimation procedure is the same as the GMM 1 estimator in Section \ref{sec:MC}.

 The estimation result for the interaction effect function $\alpha_0$ is presented in Figure \ref{fig:alpha}.
 In the figure, the shaded area depicts the (pointwise) 95\% confidence interval.
 From the figure, we observe that positive spatial interaction in bicycle availability exists during the morning hours.
-Although the model itself is agnostic regarding the reason for the interaction, it is plausible that as bike-sharing becomes more popular particularly among commuters, it encourages further use of the service, thereby reinforcing demand during the morning.
-Meanwhile, interestingly, negative interaction appears around 5--7 PM.
+It is plausible that as bike-sharing becomes more popular particularly among commuters, it encourages further use of the service, thereby reinforcing demand during the morning.
+Meanwhile, interestingly, negative interaction appears around 4--8 PM.
 In the evening, main users may include not only returning commuters but also individuals going out for dining, shopping, concerts, etc. As a result, bicycles might accumulate at certain popular stations while nearby less-popular stations experience lower availability, leading to the negative interaction.
+Alternatively, as kindly suggested by a referee, the negative correlation may also be driven by rebalancing operations conducted by the service provider, which artificially accumulate bikes at popular origin stations.
+However, it should be noted that autoregressive models of the current type are generally able to identify the presence of autocorrelation but are not designed to distinguish its underlying mechanisms.
+Investigating the detailed mechanisms generating such autocorrelation would require a different empirical framework.